 Frequently Asked Questions

-Q: Do new cars come with anti-theft devices?
+Do new cars come with anti-theft devices?

-Q: What devices qualify for the anti-theft insurance discount?
+What anti-theft devices qualify for a discount?

 Which equipment qualifies depends heavily on several factors.
 For starters, some insurance companies require OEM factory-installed anti-theft devices.
 Not all do, as some will accept after-market alarms.
 The best of these will track a stolen vehicle with GPS or disable it.
 But steering column locks, wheel locks, brake locks, and car alarms qualify, too.
 There are too many to list here, so check with your agent if you’re unsure.

 Is it worth installing a car alarm system to lower rates?